 It's probably been awhile?
 It is a big job that I like to avoid!

-Make sure you read your labels to wash them properly, first.
-I have noticed over the years that some eyelet curtains will need a hand-washing.
+Make sure you read your labels to wash your curtain panels properly, first.
+I have noticed over the years that some eyelet curtains will need a handwashing.

 3. Decide how much you want your curtains to protrude into the window opening.

 In the effort of trying to save you the annoyance, I highly recommend this step.
 I did have to take the curtains down again after the first attempt, I used the cardboard roll, which was just too much.

 - Measure each TP roll and add that many inches to the curtain panel when it fully compresses without the rolls.
 If a whole roll is too much, proceed to the cutting step.

 4. Cut the Toilet Paper Rolls to size

 I decided on 2.5 inches, that gave me the perfect wave for my 4 pane window.
 I still had enough light shine in on the sides so that my plants continued to get the sunshine they need!